TF-Garcia/TF-Garcia/README.md

 -Ny name is Tomás Francisco<br>
--I work with PHP, Java and Node.js
+-I work with PHP, Java and Node.js<br>
--I have more familiarity with PHP
+-I have more familiarity with PHP<br>
--I'm looking to learn more and collaborate
+-I'm looking to learn more and collaborate<br>
--Currently working on a chatbot
+-Currently working on a chatbot<br>

 <!---
 TF-Garcia/TF-Garcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.